FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 This time, the output is sorted by the higher BSON type String document `flip flops`, then by documents with Numbers `sandals`, `sneakers` and `boots` and finally `slippers` with a non-existent `size` field.

-Suppose you want to sort by `color`.
+Suppose you want to sort by `color` field.
 There are more than one document with color with `blue`, and also there is a document with Null and missing `color` field.

 For example, `flip flops` has a Null value for `color` field and `slippers` is missing the field.
 Null and non-existent field is considered equivalent so either of them can be the first.
 In such a scenario, the default order that results were found from the database is used.

 To consistently preserve the same sorting order, it is recommended to use `_id` as the second field for sorting.
-Such case, if `color` has an equivalent value, it uses `_id` to sort them, allowing consistent output.
+Such case, if `color` field has an equivalent value, it uses `_id` field to sort them, allowing consistent output.
-The uniqueness property of `_id` makes the sorting output consistent.
+The uniqueness property of `_id` field makes the sorting output consistent.

 ```js
 db.outfits.find().sort({ color: 1, _id: 1 })